 This compares to 0.8g/kg of body weight per day for the average person.
-So if you weigh 70kg you would need between 84-98g/day.
-In practical terms, a 100g (3 1⁄2 oz) piece of meat or ﬁsh contains between 25-30g protein and vegetarian sources around 15-20g.
-So depending on your choices you would need 3-5 servings a day.
+So if you weigh 70kg you'd need between 84–98g/day.
+In practical terms, a 100g (3.5oz) piece of meat or ﬁsh contains between 25–30g protein and vegetarian sources around 15–20g.
+As such, depending on your food choices, you'd need 3–5 servings a day.

 When to eat protein

-To meet your protein needs you’ll need to include some protein with most meals and snacks, the exception being just before and during rides when carbohydrates are more valuable.
+To meet your protein needs you’ll have to include some protein with most meals and snacks; the exception being just before and during rides when carbohydrates are more valuable.

-Including a little protein with your carbohydrate speeds glycogen recovery, helps minimise protein breakdown, reduces muscle soreness and boosts muscle repair.
-Aim for a ratio of three parts carbohydrate to one part protein (about 20-25g protein and 60-70g carbohydrate depending on body weight).
+Protein should also feature in whatever you snack on immediately after a ride and in any post-training meal.
+Including a little protein with carbohydrates accelerates glycogen recovery, reduces muscle soreness and boosts muscle repair.
+Aim for a ratio of three parts carbohydrate to one part protein (about 20–25g protein and 60–70g carbohydrate depending on body weight).

-Protein shakes, milkshakes and smoothies are all good choices, especially if you can’t stomach solid food straight away.
+Protein shakes, milkshakes and smoothies are all good choices, especially if you can’t stomach solid food straight after a ride.
 Alternatively, try a protein/energy bar, rice cakes with raisins and peanut butter, or some pieces of fruit and a glass of milk.

-After you’ve showered and dressed, eat something more substantial to prepare your body for your next ride.
-Depending on the time of day and individual calorie needs, here are some good options:
+After you’ve showered and changed, eat something more substantial to keep the recovery/refuelling process going.
+Depending on the time of day and your individual calorie needs, here are some good options: